cneud/alto-tools/README.md

 # alto-ocr-confidence
 Calculates the OCR confidence score per page in [ALTO](http://www.loc.gov/standards/alto/) files.
+The method is simple: build the sum of all word confidence ([WC](https://github.com/altoxml/schema/blob/master/v2/alto-2-0.xsd#L381)) scores and divide by their count.

 Use like: